Divide knots of maximal genus defect: The Seifert form of a divide knot

+We note that while the values of~$n$ and~$m$ are either~$0$,~$1$ or~$2$ by construction, the value of~$k$ can be arbitrarily large.

-\begin{proof} First of all, we note that these values give the correct symmetrised Seifert form, as described by Baader and Dehornoy~\cite{BD}.
-In particular, if we can show that \begin{enumerate} \item $S(\alpha,\alpha) = S(\beta,\beta) = S(\gamma,\gamma) = 1$, \item $S(\beta, \alpha) = S(\gamma, \alpha) = S(\beta, \gamma) = 0$, \end{enumerate} then we are done.
-The statement~(1) follows directly from the fact that the curves~$\alpha,\beta$ and~$\gamma$ are the core curves of positive Hopf bands in Ishikawa's plumbing construction~\cite{Ishikawa}.
-The statement~(2) follows from the following observation, given by Baader and Dehornoy~\cite{BD}: If the projections of two loops in~$ST(D)$ to~$D$ are disjoint, then the loops have linking number zero.
-The reason for this is that every diameter in~$D$ lifts to a 2-sphere in~$ST(D)$; hence loops with disjoint projections are separated by a 2-sphere and have zero linking.
+\begin{proof} The statement~(i) follows directly from the fact that the curves~$\alpha,\beta$ and~$\gamma$ are the core curves of positive Hopf bands in Ishikawa's plumbing construction~\cite{Ishikawa}.
+The statement~(ii) follows from the following observation, given by Baader and Dehornoy~\cite{BD}: if the projections of two loops in~$ST(D)$ to~$D$ are disjoint, then the loops have linking number zero.
+The reason for this is that every diameter in~$D$ lifts to a 2-sphere in~$ST(D)$, and hence loops with disjoint projections are separated by a 2-sphere and have zero linking.
 Now, if we push~$\alpha$ off~$\Sigma$ in the positive direction, that is, towards the black face, then its projection becomes disjoint with the projections of~$\beta$ and~$\gamma$.
-This explains the first two zeros in the statement~(2).
+This explains the first two zeros in the statement~(ii).
 For the last zero, we note that pushing~$\gamma$ off~$\Sigma$ in the positive direction yields the same linking number as pushing~$\beta$ off~$\Sigma$ in the negative direction.
-But if we push~$\beta$ in the negative direction, that is, towards the white face, then again the projections of~$\beta$ and~$\gamma$ to~$D$ become disjoint. \end{proof}
+But if we push~$\beta$ in the negative direction, that is, towards the white face, then again the projections of~$\beta$ and~$\gamma$ to~$D$ become disjoint.

+We now argue how to obtain~(iii),(iv) and~(v) from~(i) and~(ii).
+For any pair of transverse, oriented, simple closed curves~$a$ and~$b$ in~$\Sigma$, we have~ where the algebraic intersection number~$i_\mathrm{alg}$ is a signed count of the number of intersections: an intersection gets counted with a positive sign if the orientation of the intersection matches the orientation of the surface, and with a negative sign otherwise.
+Given the definition of the basis curves of type~$\alpha, \beta$ and~$\gamma$, it is a direct verification that the values of the algebraic intersection numbers are given by~$i_\mathrm{alg}(\alpha,\beta) = -k$,~$i_\mathrm{alg}(\alpha,\gamma) = -n$ and~$i_\mathrm{alg}(\gamma,\beta) = -m$, compare with Figure~\ref{Ialg} (and recall that with our convention, the darker side of the surface is the positive one).
+In particular, by the above formula for the algebraic intersection number,~(iii),(iv) and~(v) follow from the values computed in~(i) and~(ii). \end{proof}